danielljeon/docs/notes/robotics.md

 coordinate-free method to describe the forward kinematics of a robotic manipulator using the tools of **screw theory** and **matrix exponentials**.

+- Note: $SE(3)$ stands for the Special Euclidean group in 3D, 4x4 matrix of rotations and translations.

 The advantages are:

 - Coordinate-free, compact, and elegant.